carpentries-incubator/SDC-BIDS-dMRI/episodes/introduction.md

 querying, summarizing and manipulating the BIDS folder structure.
 We will make use of <code>pybids</code> to query the necessary files.

-Lets first pull the metadata from its associated JSON file using the
+Let's first pull the metadata from its associated JSON file using the
 <code>get_metadata()</code> function for the first run.

 ~~~
+import bids
 from bids.layout import BIDSLayout

+?BIDSLayout

+bids.config.set_option('extension_initial_dot', True)

 layout = BIDSLayout("../data/ds000221", validate=False)
 ~~~
 {: .language-python}

 Now that we have a layout object, we can work with a BIDS dataset!
-Lets extract the metadata. from the dataset.
+Let's extract the metadata from the dataset.

 ~~~
 dwi = layout.get(subject='010006', suffix='dwi', extension='nii.gz', return_type='file')[0]